Seed

 There is no limit on the number of projects into which the Company may invest.
 The Directors intend to mitigate risk by appropriate due diligence and transaction analysis.
 The Board considers that as investments are made, and new promising investment opportunities arise, further funding of the Company may also be required.

 Where the Company builds a portfolio of related assets it is possible that there may be cross holdings between such assets.
 The Company does not currently intend to fund any investments with debt or other borrowings but may do so if appropriate.
 Investments are expected to be mainly in the form of equity, with debt potentially being raised later to fund the development of such assets.
 Investments in later stage assets are more likely to include an element of debt to equity gearing.
-The Board may also offer new Ordinary Shares by way of consideration as well as or in lieu of cash, thereby helping to preserve the Company's cash for working capital and as a reserve against unforeseen contingencies including, for example, delays in collecting accounts receivable, unexpected changes in the economic environment and operational problems.
+The Board may also offer new Ordinary Shares by way of consideration as well as or in lieu of cash, thereby helping to preserve the Company's cash for working capital and as a reserve against unforeseen contingencies.

 The Board will conduct initial due diligence appraisals of potential businesses or projects and, where it believes that further investigation is warranted, it intends to appoint appropriately qualified persons to assist.
 The Board believes it has a broad range of contacts through which it is likely to identify various opportunities which may prove suitable.
 The Board believes its expertise will enable it to determine quickly which opportunities could be viable and so progress quickly to formal due diligence.
-The Company will not have a separate investment manager.
-The Board proposes to carry out a comprehensive and thorough project review process in which all material aspects of a potential project or business will be subject to rigorous due diligence, as appropriate.
-Due to the nature of the sectors in which the Company is focused it is unlikely that cash returns will be made in the short to medium term on the majority of its portfolio; rather the Company expects a focus on capital returns over the medium to long term.
+The Board proposes to conduct a comprehensive and thorough project review process in which all material aspects of a potential project or business will be subject to rigorous due diligence, as appropriate.
+Due to the nature of the sectors in which the Company is focused, it is unlikely that cash returns will be made in the short to medium term on the majority of its portfolio; rather the Company expects a focus on capital returns over the medium to long term.

 News and Updates